-These challenges included reducing sound focusing travelling around and upwards through the large space; reducing the levels of reverberant noise reflected in the room from the cafe, museum store and orientation/ticket spaces on the ground floor to the quieter, more contemplative galleries located on the third floor; as well as controlling the overall level of noise in the space when it is used for museum social functions.
+These challenges included reducing sound focusing traveling around and upwards through the large space; reducing the levels of reverberant noise reflected in the room from the cafe, museum store and orientation/ticket spaces on the ground floor to the quieter, more contemplative galleries located on the third floor; as well as controlling the overall level of noise in the space when it is used for museum social functions.

 The HOK design team’s aesthetic vision required a striking clean white finish on the walls.
 Gary Siebein, Senior Principal Consultant of Siebein Associates, Inc. of Gainesville, Florida specified BASWA Phon on the project.
 The product was able to reduce focused sound reflections, reduce overall reverberant noise levels and control the transmission of sounds from one level to another in the large open volume of the atrium maintaining manageable sound levels on busy days.